RohanAlexander/telling_stories_with_data/_book/21-hunt.md

 #> 2 White           1980
 ```

-For now we will set aside dog or cat preferences and focus on distributing the treatment on the basis of favorite color.
+For now, we will set aside dog or cat preferences and focus on creating treatment and control groups on the basis of favorite color only.

 ```r